kspringfield13/chatdeb/README.md

 load the images directly.
 Invalid queries or parameters result in descriptive errors returned by the API.

+When you click the "Visualize?" button in the UI, the bot will prompt you with four short questions asking for (1) the data source or SQL query, (2) the x-axis field, (3) the y-axis field and (4) the chart type.

 **Table Previews**

 Multi-row query results are rendered as PNG files using `matplotlib`.
 Each